energywebfoundation/ewc-telemetry-signer/README.md

 To obtain coverage and test report: `dotnet test --no-build -v=normal tests --logger "trx;LogFileName=TestResults.trx" /p:CollectCoverage=true /p:Exclude="[xunit.*]*"`

 Remark: During the test the console will print out several exceptions/errors.
 This is due negative testing and expected.

+## Build Docker Image

+To locally build the docer image use:

+`docker build -t local-signer -f Local.Dockerfile .`

+This will also run the tests and report on coverage.